pymedphys/pymedphys/docs/getting-started/faq.rst

 ***********************************

 If you are having trouble, we are more than happy to help!
-The best way to seek assistance from us is to raise an issue within the `PyMedPhys repo issues section`_ on GitHub.
+The best way to seek assistance from us is to raise an issue within the `PyMedPhys issue tracker`_ on GitHub.
 You will need to make a GitHub account to do this, but making an account is very easy and almost certainly worth your while.